iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

       ```yaml
       diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.
       ```
-    - Specify IOMesh `edition`, which defaults to `community`.
+    - Specify IOMesh `edition`.
+The field is blank by default, and if left unspecified, the system installs the community edition automatically.

       In case you have purchased the Enterprise Edition, set the value of `edition` to `enterprise`.
 For details, refer to [IOMesh Specifications](https://www.iomesh.com/spec).

       ```yaml
-      edition: "community" # Specify the IOMesh edition.
+      edition: "" # If left blank, Community Edition will be installed.
       ```
    - An optional step: The number of IOMesh chunk pods is 3 by default.
 If you install IOMesh Enterprise Edition, you can deploy more than 3 chunk pods.